Isle of Wight Guru

 Free parking and free entry makes the Isle of Wight Donkey Sanctuary a fantastic value toddler-friendly day out.
 It's obviously a charity so they do appreciate visitors making a donation or adopting a donkey (please do not take the adopted donkey home with you).

-Read the blog about our visit to the Donkey Sanctuary.
+Read the blog about one of our visits to the Donkey Sanctuary.

 Donkey